Public parking

 The Blue Ridge surrounds you completely here.
 Tall oaks and hemlocks canopy the creek corridors, filtering sunlight into shifting patterns on the water's surface.
 The terrain is classic Appalachian — uneven, rocky, and alive with the sounds of moving water and birdsong.
 Jennings Creek tumbles over flat slabs of stone, pooling in calm, clear stretches between small cascades.
 Ferns crowd the banks, and in summer the vegetation is so thick and green it feels almost tropical.
 Because the area sits near the Appalachian Trail, you're likely to share the water with through-hikers grateful for a cold soak after miles on the ridgeline — which adds a kind of camaraderie to the experience that you won't find at a managed beach.

-The creek water runs cold and crystal clear, characteristic of high-elevation mountain streams fed by rainfall and springs.
+The creek water runs cold and clear, characteristic of high-elevation mountain streams fed by rainfall and springs.
 At North Creek Campground — reachable by continuing on Route 614 to 3.3 miles from I-81 and turning left on FR 59 — campers in sites 7 through 11 have access to a pair of small but genuinely delightful swimming spots.
 One features a natural jacuzzi-like pool formed by the current, and another offers a little chute that slides you into calmer water below.
 These campground spots are reserved for those staying overnight — drop-ins are not permitted, so plan accordingly.
 Along Jennings Creek itself, three distinct swimming areas reward those willing to navigate some uneven ground and slippery rocks to reach them.
 Water clarity is exceptional, and the creek's character shifts from shallow riffles to deeper, calmer pools as you move through the corridor.

 Access requires moderate effort — some walking from parking areas over rocky, uneven terrain — so wear shoes with good grip and watch your footing near the water's edge.
 There is no admission fee at this site.
 North Creek Campground offers very nice camping with picnic tables and vault toilets; sites are first-come, first-served with no reservations required.
 Summer is the prime swimming season, though spring and autumn bring spectacular foliage and a quieter atmosphere.
 Early mornings offer the best light and the fewest crowds.
 The swimming holes are conveniently located for visitors staying in or near Buchanan, Lexington, or Roanoke, all of which offer dining, lodging, and supplies.
 If you're combining this trip with an Appalachian Trail section hike, the proximity makes North Creek an ideal basecamp.